 So what do county residents really want and deserve?
 Existing businesses, even "downscale" ones that provide jobs and tax revenue?
 Or vacant lands and stores that provide neither jobs nor tax revenues while they wait for the "upscale" stores that are not coming?
 And how many of the residents waiting for "upscale" businesses are willing to start or invest their money in such businesses?

-Despite what people in the county say, their actions and buying speak far loader than any empty rhetoric and wishful thinking.
+Despite what people in the county say, their actions and buying speak far louder than any empty rhetoric and wishful thinking.